Pension transfers - DB to DC

 But for some, typically wealthier, individuals who aren't reliant on the guaranteed income for life provided by a DB pension, the DC 'pension freedoms' could provide a route to a more flexible retirement and increased death benefit options that better meet their needs.

 Income drawdown under DC schemes can give the member greater flexibility and tax efficiency in how they take their pension savings.
-And the changes in how death benefits are taxed and who can benefit mean that the option of inherited drawdown gives the ability to pass pension wealth down through the generations - or even to friends - very tax-efficiently outside the estate.
+And the changes in how death benefits are taxed and who can benefit mean that the option of beneficiary's drawdown gives the ability to pass pension wealth down through the generations - or even to friends - very tax-efficiently outside the estate.

 DB schemes are unlikely to provide the ability to vary retirement income and pension death benefits are limited to a taxable income for dependants only.
 An individual with no spouse/civil partner and only adult children could find that all their DB pension rights are extinguished on death.